The ultimate guide on how to find the right therapist for you

 There are hundreds of different types of therapy and offshoots of existing orientations like psychodynamic therapy and psychoanalysis or CBT and DBT.
 Many therapists may combine several types of therapy into a more “eclectic” approach, like how a skilled craftsman might use different tools for different situations.

 Lastly, keep in mind that how different providers interpret each orientation may also vary -- so one person who works with CBT techniques may look very different from the counselor right next door to them.
+Ultimately, understanding the different types of therapy will help you get a general sense of what could help you, but first hand experience is invaluable in determining if it is really a good fit for you.

 What should I look for in a therapist?